 - What was a quality or personality trait you had during childhood that you wish you still had?

-- In what ways is your mindset and thought processes impacted today from what you experienced as a child?
+- In what ways are your mindset and thought processes impacted today by what you experienced as a child?

 - What happened in your childhood that you didn’t realize would have an impact on you at the time, but currently affects you?